bobvan/micropython-stubs/docs/22_vscode.md

 Pylance and Pyright do not by default allow you to override the stdlib stubs.
 This is possible but needs to be configured explicitly in the settings.

-the VSCode configuration for this is shown below.
+The VS Code configuration for this is shown below.

 `.vscode/settings.json`
 ```json